What Can Solution Focused Therapy Help You With?

 Coping questions

-Coping questions include "How did you keep living?" or "How do you manage to take care of your children?"
-These questions let the client realize just how much determination they have.
-Most of them will think they have none at all until they look at all the achievements they've made despite times being bleak.
+Coping questions include things like "How did you keep living?" or "How do you manage to take care of your children?"
+These questions let the client realize just how much determination they have and highlight their strength when overcoming previous problems.
 We all have our ways of coping in life, but some of us just haven't realized all of them yet.

 Rawpixel